Shuayb-Ibrahim/shuayb-ibrahim.github.io/_pages/code.md

 This page is home to all the code snippets that I find useful on a daily basis.
 This will include snippets from Python, R and SQL, which are the programming langauges I use the most at work or for my personal projects.
 <hr>
-{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}

 # SQL
 ### SQL Basics